 Grata Flos Matilda Greig (Flos) was the first woman to graduate with a Bachelor of Laws degree in Victoria.
-After completing her articles with Frank Cornwall in 1905, she became the first female admitted to practise law in Australia.
+After completing her articles with Frank Cornwall in 1905, she became the first female admitted to practice law in Australia.

 Today, Cornwalls honours Flos through our ‘Female Leaders Owning Success’ (FLOS) women’s networking group.
 The purpose of this group is to help develop our female lawyers by providing them with networking and mentoring opportunities.